dieghernan/dieghernan.github.io/collections/_posts/2024-02-05-optimize-images-r.md

 ## What is reSmush.it?

-reSmush.it is a **free online API** that provides image optimization and has been implemented in WordPress, Drupal, or Magento.
+reSmush.it is a **free online API** that provides image optimization and has been implemented in WordPress, Drupal and Magento.
 Some features of reSmush.it
 include:

 - Free optimization services, no API key required.